huzaifa786313/Otago-Polytechnic/Special-Topic/Lab1-local.md

 ## Disclaimer

-vim is the text editor used in the following lab guide but you can use your own preferred text editor if you wish *SOMETHING ABOUT HAVING TO KNOW IT YOURSELF*
+VIM is the text editor used in the following lab

+The GNS3 version used at the creation of this lab was GNS3 2.2.12

 ## Initial Setup
 In the following lab we will install and configure the required components needed to **SOMETHING** gns3 and ansible **EXPAND**